-Maumee Scout Reservation offers a provisional camping program and a second week opportunity that allows campers who want to come back for another week of camp, no matter the week.
-The cost is also half off of the normal camp fees (2nd week) which makes it a great deal for scouts to come back and try out programs they couldn't before!
-For more information contact the camp office at (812)995-3272.
+Maumee Scout Reservation offers a provisional camping program for Scouts that can not attend with their unit, as well as second week opportunity that allows campers who want to come back for another week of camp.
+The cost is also half off of the normal camp fees for a second week which makes it a great deal for scouts to come back and try out programs they couldn't before!
+For more information contact the camp office at (812) 995-3272.